lemoncyb/VISPR-online/README.md

 ```
 $cd VISPR-online
 ```
-On the terminal or an Anaconda Prompt, you can create an isolated software environment for vispr-online by executing:
+In the terminal or an Anaconda Prompt, create an isolated software environment for vispr-online by executing:
 ```
 $conda env create -f ./environment.yml
 ```